isaialvarado/squares/README.md

 [live]: https://isaialvarado.github.io/squares/
 ## Motivation

-I admire the simplicity and fun factor of these types of grid-based puzzles; therefore, I wanted to recreate one on my own.
-I submitted this as my [App Academy](https://www.appacademy.io/) JavaScript project.
+Motivation was to recreate the simplicity and fun factor of a grid-based puzzle.

 ## Features